wp-plugins/quiz-master-next/readme.txt

 * Added results page

 == Upgrade Notice ==

+= 1.9.1 =
+Upgrade to 1.9.1 to get the ability for pagination on the quiz and to allow your users to share their results on Twitter.

 = 1.8.1 =
 Upgrade to 1.8.1 to get the ability to have different landing pages based on the user's score, give users certificates, and an additional customizable text section at the end of quiz.
 Plus minor design changes to quiz and Quiz Dashboard and lots of bug fixes.